Updated: 10/8/2018 | October 8th, 2018

 The capital of the United States is a vibrant, international city, and that’s what I love about it.
 It’s second only to NYC in diversity of people and food (which is to be expected with so many people from international aid organizations and embassies).
 You hear a million accents in this town!
 Throw in the free Smithsonian museums, lots of parks, a riverfront for strolling or running, and some historic government buildings and monuments, and D.C. becomes one phenomenal place to visit, relax, eat, and drink!

-For more travel tips on Washington D.C., check out these posts:
+For more travel tips on Washington D.C., here are some other articles I’ve written:

 I spent a lot of summers on the Cape since it’s where New Englanders escape for the summer.
 You’ll find plenty of small beach towns along the coast (Provincetown and Hyannis being the most famous but I also love Chatham, Falmouth, Wellfleet, and Brewster).
 If you’re looking for seafood, beaches, boardwalks, and hat perfect family vacation, visit the Cape!